nitzano/enum-converter/ISSUES.md

     3. Yargs tester should parser as api and not an external process
     4. Use A better logging library
     5. Enable to style string values
+    6. Enable to sort enums by number of values (asc, desc)